laboon/ebook/text/98_glossary_of_terms.md

 __Sanitization__: "Cleaning up" user input so that it does not contain code that would be executed by the running program or other content that would cause harm to the system.

 __Scripted testing__: Testing with a rigid script, such as a test plan, where steps are well-defined and ordered.
+Contrast with __unscripted testing__.

 __Seam__: A place in the codebase where you can modify behavior without modifying the code itself.